Davidslv/davidslv.github.com/_posts/2025-11-08-vanilla-roguelike.markdown

 date:   2025-11-08 11:15:00
 categories: ruby game-development
 tags: [roguelike ruby game-development ECS algorithms architecture procedural-generation]
+description: "Five years building a roguelike from scratch in pure Ruby — maze algorithms, a catastrophic BREAKINGPOINT, and the ECS migration that saved the project and taught me real architecture."
+image: /img/roguelike-cover.jpg
 ---

 What does it take to build a roguelike game from scratch?
 Not with a game engine, not with external libraries, but with pure Ruby—just you, the language, and a terminal.
 That's the challenge I set for myself in April 2020, and over the next five years, this passion project would teach me more about algorithms, game programming patterns, and software architecture than any tutorial ever could.